 Many tours of the city of Rome pass through the Pantheon and then continue the itinerary to other major monuments of the city, an experience that I recommend if you want to know the Eternal City in depth.

 - Admission: Access to the Pantheon is free.

 - Hours: Monday to Saturday, from 8:30 am to 7:30 pm.
 Sundays, from 9:00 am to 6:00 pm.

 - How to get there: It is best to walk from Barberini metro stop (line A) or from Piazza Navona.

 This small basilica, which I discovered almost by chance on my last trip to Rome, is a jewel located at the top of the Capitoline Hill, at the top of a staircase next to Piazza del Campidoglio where the Capitoline Museums are located.

-The church is a mixture of Romanesque and Gothic architecture, with three impressive naves illuminated by an infinite row of chandeliers that project dazzling colored reflections throughout the interior.
+The church is a blend of Romanesque and Gothic architecture, with three impressive naves illuminated by an endless row of chandeliers that cast dazzling colored reflections throughout the interior.